alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/sufism/2020-07-11-what-is-sufism.md

 ---
+group13: true
+hijri: Dhul-Qa'dah 20, 1441
+lang: en
 layout: post
-title: "What is Sufism"
+mass_edited: true
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-category: ["sects", sufism]
-tags: [alifta]
-source: "Fatwas of the Permanent Committee of KSA, Fatwa no. 17558, Question 2"
+source: Fatwas of the Permanent Committee of KSA, Fatwa no. 17558, Question 2
-hijri: "Dhul-Qa'dah 20, 1441"
-lang: en
+summary: In general, Sufism as it exists at the present time refers to a misguided group, which adopts a Manhaj (methodology) in 'Ibadah (worship) that opposes the Sunnah.
+tags:
+- alifta
+title: What is Sufism
 translation: false
-summary: "In general, Sufism as it exists at the present time refers to a misguided group, which adopts a Manhaj (methodology) in 'Ibadah (worship) that opposes the Sunnah."
-group13: true
 ---

 ### Question: